Green Jeeva Logo

 If You’re Not Watching Inositol Powder in 2026, You’re Missing the Shift

-New market data shows that inositol powder is no longer a niche ingredient—it’s at the center of fast‑expanding supplement and functional‑food categories.
+New market data suggests that inositol powder is no longer operating as a niche ingredient inside a small corner of the supplement industry.
+It is now moving into the center of several fast-expanding nutraceutical and functional-food categories.

 Why Inositol Powder Is Suddenly Everywhere in 2026

-Clinicians have used myo‑inositol powder for decades to support ovarian function, insulin sensitivity, and metabolic markers.
+Inositol itself is not new.
+Clinicians and formulators have worked with myo-inositol powder for decades in products targeting ovarian function, insulin sensitivity, glucose metabolism, and hormone-related wellness support.

-What has changed is how brands are positioning it.
+What has changed is not the ingredient itself, but the way brands are building products around it.

-• PCOS‑support supplements built around myo‑inositol + D‑chiro‑inositol ratios
+• PCOS-support supplements built around myo-inositol and D-chiro-inositol ratios

 • Hormone-balance and metabolic-health SKUs